colarusso/MeanVoter/README.md

 # MeanVoter (A Twitter Bot)

-For a detailed explination of how I work, read [this serise](https://lawyerist.com/124089/hello-world-attorneys-learn-code/) on the Lawyerist.
-I will show up in the third and final post.
+For a detailed explanation of how I work, read [this series](https://lawyerist.com/124089/hello-world-attorneys-learn-code/) on the Lawyerist.
+I show up in the [third and final post](https://lawyerist.com/?p=127093).
+As for why I average these six forecasts, esp. given that Predictwise actually contains Betfair as one of its source, mostly, it's because they were the ones I could easily scrape.
+Admittedly, there's a bit of a snake eating its tail thing going on here, aggregating the abrogators and all.
+My main goal, however, is to present a big picture view.
+There's nothing particularly special about the average.
+It's not weighted based on forecast quality.
+It's just an average.
+Take that for what you will.

-## Credits
+## Image Credits

-Twitter [White House header image](https://www.flickr.com/photos/skrobola/4571498936/in/photostream/) by Mark Skrobola.
+Twitter cover image of the [White House](https://www.flickr.com/photos/skrobola/4571498936/in/photostream/) by Mark Skrobola.
 Profile pic is a combo of public domain clip art.